 In addition to expected monotherapeutic benefit, the immunological nature of the targets in our portfolio mean that clinical potential in oncology may be maximised by selecting rational combination strategies for each molecule, including combinations within the pipeline.

 The cellular and microenvironmental processes in chronic fibrosis and cancer are the same; the same cell types, soluble and matrix elements control chronic fibrosis and cancer development / progression. iOnctura is building on this link to address cancer associated fibrosis which hinders therapeutic response to treatments including immunotherapies, as well as exploring efficacy in a range of fibrotic indications.

 iOnctura’s most advanced program, IOA-244, is a next generation PI3Kδ inhibitor with a unique chemical structure, exquisite selectivity, excellent drug-like properties and potentially a best-in-class safety profile.
-It is being developed as a novel, targeted therapy for solid tumours that are burdened with an immune-suppressive tumour microenvironment.
+It is being developed as a novel, targeted therapy for solid tumors that are burdened with an immune-suppressive tumour microenvironment.
 First-in-human studies in patients are expected to start in Q1 2019.
 Preclinical exploration of IOA-244 as novel treatment for fibrotic indications is ongoing.